-The map on the cover page shows the management areas within the CAMLR Convention Area, the specific region related to this report is outlined in bold.
-Depths between 600 and 1 800m (the 'fishable depths' for Dissostichus spp.) are shaded.
+The map above shows the management areas within the CAMLR Convention Area, the specific region related to this report is shaded.

-Throughout this report the CCAMLR fishing season is represented by the year in which that season ended, e.g. 2014 represents the 2013/14 CCAMLR fishing season (from 1 December 2013 to 30 November 2014).
+Throughout this report the CCAMLR fishing season is represented by the year in which that season ended, e.g. 2015 represents the 2014/15 CCAMLR fishing season (from 1 December 2014 to 30 November 2015).

-Fishery Report 2014: Exploratory fishery for Dissostichus spp. in Division 58.4.2
+Fishery Report 2015: Exploratory fishery for Dissostichus spp. in Division 58.4.2